Adobe-Marketing-Cloud/aep-sdks-documentation/resources/building-mobile-extensions/dispatching-events-from-your-extension.md

 ### Dispatch your event

-After creating your event, dispatch it by using the `ACPCore` \(iOS\) / `MobileCore` \(Android\) `dispatchEvent` method.
-A typical place to dispatch an event is in an event listener.
+After creating your event, dispatch it by using the `ACPCore` (iOS) / `MobileCore` (Android) `dispatchEvent` method.
+The best place to dispatch an event is in an event listener.

-You might need to dispatch an event from one of your APIs or application methods to trigger an internal flow in your extension or another Adobe extension.
+You may need to dispatch an event from one of your APIs or application methods to trigger an internal flow in your extension or another Adobe extension.

 {% tabs %}
 {% tab title="Android" %}